apache/shardingsphere/document/current/content/manual/sharding-jdbc/usage/read-write-splitting.en.md

 ### Use Native JDBC

-Configure objects with `MasterSlaveDataSourceFactory` to get `MasterSlaveDataSource`, which is realized by standard JDBC DataSource interface.
+Configure objects with `YamlMasterSlaveDataSourceFactory` to get `MasterSlaveDataSource`, which is realized by standard JDBC DataSource interface.
 Or choose native JDBC to develop through DataSource; or use JPA, MyBatis and other ORM tools.
 Take native JDBC for example:

 ```java
 DataSource dataSource = YamlMasterSlaveDataSourceFactory.createDataSource(yamlFile);